From the darkest days at Ground Zero emerge signs of honor, hope, resilience

 It didn’t matter.
 Something had pulled him back.

-After weaving around the site a bit, Ielpi saw a chief who could tell he was looking for a way to help, so he recommended heading over to help a particular crew.
+After weaving around the site a bit, Ielpi saw a chief who could tell he was looking for a way to help, so he recommended that he join up with a particular crew.

 “I could smell it already,” Ielpi said.
 “The smell of death is one of those horrible, horrible, horrible odors, but it also works out to your benefit because if you follow the scent, you may wind up finding the person.”